virtual-labs/exp-dna-agarose-gel-electrophoresis-iitkgp/experiment/theory.md

 ## Theory

 Gel electrophoresis is the standard lab procedure for separating DNA by size (length is measured by base pairs) for visualization and purification.
 It is one of the most widely-used techniques in biochemistry and molecular biology.
 Agarose is a linear polymer composed of alternative residues of D-galactose and 3,6-anhydro-L-galactopyranose joined by α (1→3) and β (1→4) glycosidic linkages as shown in the figure below.
-It is extracted and purified from seaweeds.
+It is extracted and purified from seaweed (red algae)..
 Agarose forms a gel matrix of agarose molecules which has channels and pores through which molecules are able to pass.

 <div align="center">
 <img src="images/Gel.png" width="50%">